ashtonmeuser/godot-wasm/README.md

 ## Installation

-Installation involves simply downloading and installing a zip file from Godot's UI.
+Installation in a Godot project involves simply downloading and installing a zip file from Godot's UI.
 Recompilation of the engine is *not* required.

 1. Download the Godot Wasm addon zip file from the [releases page](https://github.com/ashtonmeuser/godot-wasm/releases).
 1. In Godot's Asset Library tab, click Import and select the addon zip file.
 Follow prompts to complete installation of the addon.